jashburn8020/junit-5-user-guide/README.md

 ## Repeated Tests

-- Repeat a test a specified number of times by annotating a method with `@RepeatedTest` and specifying the total number of repetitions
+- Repeats a test a specified number of times by annotating a method with `@RepeatedTest` and specifying the total number of repetitions
 - Each invocation of a repeated test behaves like the execution of a regular `@Test` method with full support for the same lifecycle callbacks and extensions
 - A custom display name can be configured for each repetition via the `name` attribute of the `@RepeatedTest` annotation
   - display name can be a pattern composed of a combination of static text and dynamic placeholders